 Work experience as an integral element of the course

-On this 2 – year version of the Foundation Degree in Countryside Management and Conservation you will do a six weeks of work experience in between years 1 and 2 for a countryside organisation.
+On this 2 – year version of the Foundation Degree in Countryside Management and Conservation you will do six weeks of work experience in between years 1 and 2 for a countryside organisation.

 Progression route onto a BSc

-At the end of the course, if your academic performance merits it, you can progress up onto the final year of BSc Countryside Management or BSc Countryside Management and gain a second qualification.
+At the end of the course, if your academic performance merits it, you can progress up onto the final year of BSc Countryside Management or BSc Countryside Conservation and gain a second qualification.
 This is a powerful suite of qualifications to gain you employment.

 A diverse and interesting curriculum

 A prize-winning institute that can help you achieve your full potential

 Wonderful wildlife and countryside on our doorstep